Unit VII. Presence

 Roberts likens it to a flame of burning love that leads to a burning issue:

-to either die and to have eternal vision or to move in order to return
+to either die and to have eternal vision or to move in order to return so

-moves; it also meant: this is what God is – namely, movement” (p.
+also meant: this is what God is – namely, movement” (p.
 84).
+Now

-has a three-fold movement:
+a three-fold movement:

 1. Within Himself, he moves to act, create, sustain